tchumphrey65/Pewlett-Hackard-Analysis/README.md

 Unfortunately with only 1,549 employees eligible for the mentor program there are not enough employees to bridge the gap of retirements.
 This would suggesst that a broader or expanded criteria is needed to identify mentors to pair with the retiring mentors.

-With the impact of this wave of retirements pending additional analysis is needed to create mitigation actions:
+With the impact of this wave of retirements pending, additional analysis is needed to create mitigation actions:
 Two additional queries that could be performed to provide insight would be:

+There are several additional queries that could be generated, Two possible queries that could be performed and provide insight to possible solutions:
-Query to generate a list of employees that are eligible to retire by department (for all departments).
+1. Query to generate a list of employees that are eligible to retire by department (for all departments).
-Query all employees, sorted by length of service, by department with expanded date ranges to increase eligibility to participate in the mentorship program.
+2. Query all employees, sorted by length of service, by department with expanded date ranges to increase eligibility to participate in the mentorship program.